Dezau1995/Film-Fusion-Projet-2/README.md

 <p> 📍 And do "npm run dev" to start the project.</p>

-<p> Last command to configure everything, create a file .env based on the .env.sample</p>
+<p> 🔗 Last command to configure everything, create a file .env based on the .env.sample</p>

-<p>✨ Link to the website here ☞ <a
+<p> ✨ Link to the website here ☞ <a
         href="https://film-fusion-three.vercel.app/"
         target="_blank"
         >https://film-fusion-three.vercel.app/</a